Key Highlights

 Conducting Whole Interval Recording: A Step-by-Step Guide

 Conducting a whole interval recording session requires careful planning for good data collection.
-First, gather your materials.
-You will need a timer, a recording sheet, and a pen.
-Make sure you understand the target behavior definition and the interval lengths before you start.
-When you are ready, begin the observation period and start your timer.
+First, the therapist gathers materials — a timer, a recording sheet, and a pen.
+They make sure they understand the target behavior definition and the interval lengths before starting.
+When everything is ready, the observation period begins and thetimer starts.

-During each interval, watch the person closely.
-Mark on your recording sheet if the target behavior happened the entire time.
+During each interval, the therapist watches your child closely.
+They mark on the recording sheet if the target behavior happened the entire time.
 Consistency is important.
-Stay focused during the observation period.
-This way, you won’t miss any behaviors or add bias to your data.
+Staying focused during the observation period means we don’t miss anything — and the numbers we share with you are honest and reliable.

 Gathering Essential Tools and Materials for Recording